Jackojc/cane/doc/ref.md

 your song.

 ### Send
-The `send` keyword sinks a sequence to a MIDI channel.
-In other words, without `send`, your song will not send any MIDI.
+The send (`~>`) statement sinks a sequence to a MIDI channel.
+In other words, without send, your song will not send any MIDI.

-`send` is _not_ an operator like most things in Cane.
+send is _not_ an operator like most things in Cane.
 It is a statement and must appear at the beginning of an expression.

-As an example, you can send a sequence to MIDI channel 1 like so: `send 1 4:16`.
+As an example, you can send a sequence to MIDI channel 1 like so: `4:16 ~> 1`.

-### Aliases
-Aliases allow you to name a MIDI channel.
-This is usually a lot easier than having to remember which channel your instruments are on manually.

-You can define an alias like: `alias kick 1`.
-Aliases are constant and cannot be re-defined.
-You can use an alias in any context where a numeric channel value would be expected.

-`send kick 4:16`

 ### Layering
 Normally, sequences are played one after the other but you can use layering